FernandoMatiasGonzalez/Predicting-Lead-Conversion-ML/README.md

- # TechLever+ Lead Conversion Prediction
+ # TechLever+ Project: Predicting Lead Conversion

 In this repository, we delve into the world of EdTech to unlock powerful insights into lead conversion using Machine Learning techniques.